Tasmanian Devil

 FAMILY LIFE

 The mother devil gives birth to her tiny, undeveloped babies, called imps, which are pink and hairless, and remain in her pouch for close to four months.
-Amazingly enough, about 50 are born in one litter!
+Amazingly enough, 20–40 can be born in one litter!
 The imps must race a distance of about 3 inches (7.6 centimeters) from the birth canal to the mother’s rear-facing pouch, using their well-developed claws, where they compete to attach themselves to one of only four available teats.
 Only those four will then have a chance to grow and survive.
 The imps cannot relax their hold on a teat until they are about 100 days old and are often dragged along underneath their mother as she travels while still attached to her nipples.

 When they emerge from the pouch, the imps often ride on their mother’s back, like young koalas, or stay in the den while she hunts.
 After about six months old, the young are weaned, becoming independent at around nine months.